Due to the current situation, our offices are now closed until further notice, please contact us via: email@example.com, which is monitored daily.

-They have a reserved number of powers designed to support stronger governance arrangements such as being able to change the constitutional documents ie. The Articles of Association and to appoint or remove Directors, approve annual audited accounts.
+They have a reserved number of powers designed to support stronger governance arrangements, such as being able to change the constitutional documents ie. the Articles of Association, and to appoint or remove Directors and approve annual audited accounts.

-The Directors are responsible for the management and administration of the Trust in line with the Articles of Association and Scheme of Delegation.
+The Trustees are responsible for the management and administration of the Trust in line with the Articles of Association and Scheme of Delegation.

 They make decisions about the day to day running of the Trust, directing its affairs, ensuring that it is solvent, well-run and delivering its charitable outcomes for the benefit of the public.

-To facilitate governance and provide detailed focus, the Board of Trustees has established 2 committees to which it has delegated some governance functions.
+To facilitate governance and provide detailed focus, the Board of Trustees has established two committees to which it has delegated some governance functions.

-The Standards and Curriculum Committee - focussed on the quality of provision and pupil outcomes
+The Curriculum & Standards Committee - focussed on the quality of provision and pupil outcomes.

 The Resource and Audit Committee – focussed on business, finance and HR.

-The Trustees have established in each academy a Local Academy Committee with its own range of duties, powers, responsibilities and tasks to perform, these responsibilities are defined in the Scheme of Delegation.
-Those serving on a Local Academy Committee are referred to as Governors.
+The Local Academy Committee, is a sub-committee of the Board of Trustees, it has its own range of duties, powers, responsibilities and tasks to perform and these responsibilities are defined in the Scheme of Delegation.
+Those serving on a Local Academy Committee are referred to as 'Governors'.

-The Board of Trustees is responsible for ensuring the Trust’s funds are used only in accordance with the law, its Articles of Association, its Funding Agreement and the Academies Financial Handbook.
-It must ensure proper stewardship of its funds, including regularity and propriety as well as ensuring economy, efficiency and effectiveness in their use – the three key elements of value for money.
+The Board of Trustees is responsible for ensuring that the Trust’s funds are used only in accordance with the Law, its Articles of Association, its Funding Agreement and the Academies' Financial Handbook.
+It must ensure proper stewardship of its funds, including regularity and propriety, as well as ensuring economy, efficiency and effectiveness in their use – the three key elements of value for money.